0xAlchemist/flow-orbital-auction/README.md

 ## Technical Limitations and Future Additions

+- Does not wait for active bidders before starting the first Epoch
 - Does not handle a case where there are two competing "highest bids"
-- Does not handle a case where there are no bids for an Epoch
 - There is no commission percentage for auction host or token sellers
 - There is no method to safely return Rocks (NFTs) to the auction host's collection